-One of the benefits of using quasi sign-stability to determine the stability of food webs is that we do not need to explicitly define a model structure.
+The Jacobian matrix is found by taking the partial derivative of species growth equations.
+One of the benefits of using quasi sign-stability to determine the stability of food webs is that we do not need to explicitly define a model structure for the predator-prey equations.
 Rather, the elements of the Jacobian matrix can be sampled from an underlying distribution that can be based on the predictions from a general model.

 We assumed a general predator dependent functional response (Abrams & Ginzburg, 2000) where there is mutual interference among consumers.
 This means that the functional response is dependent on both the prey and predator densities, rather than only on prey density (as in prey-dependent).
 On the spectrum of interference between prey-dependence (no interference) and ratio-dependence (complete interference where the functional response is dependent on the number of prey per predator) our assumed predator-dependent functional response is not as extreme as, but is closer to, ratio-dependence (Arditi & Ginzburg 2012).